jxs1211/master-native-english/LearnEnglishWithBobTheCanadian/main.md

     - How long have you worn glasses?
     - Do you like pizza?
 I don't like pizza, I don't like how it tastes.
     - All in all, you think about anything you get exposed to in your daily life.

+- P109 I Make English Lessons For You!
+(And I Love It!)
+  - Watch the video with English subtitles on, and watch it again with subtitles off the next day
+  -